obrasier/minimal-mistakes/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 My internet is too shit to use a remote theme, Github Pages can't use the gemfile method for reasons, so either I host somewhere else (I considered it), so I just fork the theme which specifies a version for a build and have to randomly change a value in order for it to work the way I want.

 Conclusion: everything is broken and everything is hard.
-I don't know how to fix, but this is just one tiny example it just not working for no reason.
+I don't know how to fix, but t1his is just one tiny example it just not working for no reason.

 It's okay though, the whole world is like that.
 It's not just us.